omarobeya/parallel-inplace-radixsort/README.md

 Set the MAX\_RADIX macro to the number of bits need to be read at each level of recursion in radix sort.
 The code is optimized for 8 bits.

+3. LONG\_ARRAY

+(Warning: we put this flag on hold, since the code sometimes craches when using it.
+We are working to solve this issue, thanks for your patience.)
+Set the LONG\_ARRAY macro to allow inputs with more than 2^31 elements.

 Resources